microsoft/genaiscript/docs/gpspecs.md

 ## Linked documents

 You can link other local documents using the markdown link syntax.
-These documents are accessible during the GPTool execution through the `env.links` variable.
+These documents are accessible during the GenAiScript execution through the `env.links` variable.

 ```markdown A sample GenAIScript document.